vladyslav-panchenko280/ai-sdk-v5-crash-course/exercises/05-context-engineering/05.01-the-template/explainer/readme.md

 ## Steps To Complete

-- [ ] Read through the prompt template thoroughly to understand each section and its purpose
+- [ X ] Read through the prompt template thoroughly to understand each section and its purpose

-- [ ] Pay special attention to the order of sections (beginning: high-level context, middle: background data, end: critical instructions)
+- [ X ] Pay special attention to the order of sections (beginning: high-level context, middle: background data, end: critical instructions)

-- [ ] Consider how you might adapt this template for your own AI applications
+- [ X ] Consider how you might adapt this template for your own AI applications

-- [ ] Think about what kinds of information would go in each section for your specific use cases
+- [ X ] Think about what kinds of information would go in each section for your specific use cases